derhansen/logwatch-modsec2/README.md

-Logwatch configuration for mod_security2 audit logfiles =
+Logwatch configuration for ModSecurity 2 audit logfiles =

 What does it do?
 -

-This is a logwatch filter for mod_security2 audit logfiles.
+This is a logwatch filter for ModSecurity 2 audit logfiles.
 It collects events from the audit log when an logentry contains:

 * A hostname - e.g. www.site.tld